-Students must use good judgment and follow the predefined CBHS rules of conduct when using image/video/audio recording devices on campus or at school activities, including cameras on phones and other electronic devices.
-Students must not take videos of students without their permission on campus.
+Students must use good judgment and follow the predefined CBHS rules of conduct when using image/video/audio-video recording devices on campus or at School activities, including cameras on phones and other electronic devices.
+Students must not take pictures or videos of students without their permission on campus.
 If the pictures, video, or audio recording are deemed to be discriminatory, harassing, violent, threatening, or obscene, or that otherwise violate Christian Brothers policies, rules, guidelines, procedures, and regulations and code of ethics, disciplinary action may occur.
-If students use cameras to take photos, video, or audio recording that embarrass anyone in any way, shape, or form, further disciplinary action may occur.
+If students use cameras to take photos, video, or audio recordings that embarrass or cause ridicule to anyone, further disciplinary action may occur.
 Any use of cameras and audio recording devices in restrooms or locker rooms, regardless of intent, is a serious violation of this policy and the School's Standards of Conduct.
 Students may use cameras and microphones (for video production) in the classroom only with the permission of the teacher.